-It is a synthetically manufactured material made out of different fragments of wood and is a popular choice now.
+OSB is a popular choice of roof sheathing that is a synthetically manufactured material made out of different fragments of wood.

-The fragments are held together by special adhesives, which make strong bonds between the layers of an OSB board and are less prone to warping or swelling over time.
+The fragments are held together by special adhesives, which make strong bonds between the layers of an OSB board.

-Compared to its alternatives, it is less expensive.
+Compared to its alternatives, it is also less expensive.